mozilla/addons-linter/README.md

 The Add-ons Validator, JS edition.

-This is the [canonical list of rules](http://mozilla.github.io/addons-validator/) we're working from.
+Here is the [canonical list of rules](http://mozilla.github.io/addons-validator/) we're working from.

 ## Usage